 Himachal ex-BJP chief Satpal Satti escapes with minor injuries after car overturns

-The four-time Una legislator was on his way from Hamirpur to Una when the accident occurred near Lathiani
+The four-time Una legislator was on his way from Hamirpur to Una when his driver steered the car towards a hillock to avoid colliding with a truck coming on the wrong side near Lathiani

 Una BJP MLA Satpal Singh Satti, who is a former Himachal Pradesh BJP president, had a close shave after the car he was travelling in overturned near Lathiani, 40km from the district headquarters Una, on Tuesday morning.